 What to light up in your garden?

-When you’re new to landscape lighting, your first thought (or even an instinct) might be to illuminate everything from trees, through the whole yard, to even the smallest detail.
+When you’re new to landscape lighting, your first thought (or even an instinct) might be to illuminate everything from trees, your pond, your summer house, through the whole yard, to even the smallest detail.
 But that’s the quickest way to just wash out the yard and run your electricity bills higher than the ceiling.